BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 - Closings in 7 to 14 days, sometimes faster

-The key metric to watch here is your all-in cost basis relative to the projected ARV.
-Most BRRRR investors target an all-in cost (purchase plus rehab plus closing costs plus carrying costs) at or below 75% of ARV.
+The key metric: target an all-in cost (purchase + rehab + closing + carrying costs) at or below 75% of ARV.
 This is the number that makes the refinance work.

-Once the property is renovated and occupied by a paying tenant, it is time to exit the short-term bridge loan and move into long-term financing.
-The dominant product for this is a DSCR loan (Debt Service Coverage Ratio loan).
+Once the property is renovated and occupied by a paying tenant, exit the short-term bridge loan and move into long-term financing.
+The dominant product for this is a DSCR loan.

-DSCR loans qualify the property based on its rental income relative to its debt obligations -- not the borrower's personal income.
-This is critical for BRRRR investors because many are self-employed, have complex tax situations, or own multiple entities.
-A DSCR loan sidesteps all of that.
-What matters is whether the property's rent covers the mortgage payment.
+DSCR loans qualify the property based on its rental income relative to its debt obligations — not the borrower's personal income.
+Typical DSCR refinance terms:

 - 30-year fixed or adjustable rate options